missionpinball/mpf-docs/sound/index.rst

 selected MPF events are posted in the :doc:`sound_player: </config_players/sound_player>` section.
 Sound pools are specified in the :doc:`sound_pools: </config/sound_pools>` section.

+There are several available :doc:`"How To" guides </howto/sounds/index>` available that go through the process of performing common sound and audio tasks step-by-step.

 .. toctree::

    Ducking </sound/ducking>